zaproxy/zaproxy-website/site/content/blog/2020-04-09-automate-security-testing-with-zap-and-github-actions/index.md

 any new or resolved alerts and will close the issue if all the alerts have been resolved.
 A detailed report is attached to the workflow run to get more information regarding the identified alerts.
 The report is available in HTML and Markdown formats.

-The following image shows how the GitHub Actions will notify the user with consequent scans.
+The following [issue](https://github.com/zaproxy/zaproxy-website/issues/93) shows how the GitHub Actions will notify the user with consequent scans.

 ![zap-issue](./images/zap-issue.png)